 Now to the third and final part...

-Part 3: The Science of EMS (electric Muscle Stimulation)
+Part 3: The Science of EMS (Electrical Muscle Stimulation)

-Now that we have shown you how effective EMS technology is to stimulating your muscles to strengthen, and shown you the negative effects of having weak pelvic floor muscles, its time to dive into the science of how the YoniFlex uses EMS to improve your muscle tone of your pelvic floor.
+Now that I have shown you how effective E.M.S. technology is to stimulating your muscles to strengthen, and shown you the negative effects of having weak pelvic floor muscles, its time to dive into the science of how YoniFlex uses EMS to improve the muscle tone of your pelvic floor.

 Now let's get technical: